conventional-changelog/commitlint/docs/reference-plugins.md

 ## Local Plugins

 In case you want to develop your plugins locally without the need to publish to `npm`, you can send declare your plugins inside your project locally.
-Please be aware that you can declare **only one** local plugin.
+This is also a great way to include specific rules in a [shareable configuration](https://commitlint.js.org/#/reference-configuration?id=shareable-configuration).

 ### Usage Example